snowplow/advanced-analytics-web-accelerator/content/introduction/_index.md

 #### Introduction

 Welcome to the **Advanced Analytics for Web** accelerator.
-Once finished, you will be able to build a deeper understanding of customer behavior on your website and use your data to influence business decisions.
+Once finished, you will be able to build a deeper understanding of customer behaviour on your website and use your data to influence business decisions.

 Here you will learn to: